DivyaPariti/LMS-Razor/README.md

 This is a Library Management System porjet built using ASP.NET CORE and Razor Pages Concept.

 In order to get this project up and running
-- Fistly, download the Zip folder and unzip it into your local system.
+- Firstly, download the Zip folder and unzip it into your local system.
 - Secondly install all the necessary tools for the project

 - Visual Studio 2019 Community Edition